AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

 git rm -rf .
 git push origin fieldcapture-issues-attachments
 ```
+ 3. create an orphan branch in a repo on github and store your images/screenshots/attachments there

+and then to use their 'raw' URLs in the github REST API calls, as in the following example:
 ```BASH
 bash-3.2$ curl --user "mbohun" --request POST --data '{ "body": "adding another comment with a screenshot:\n![level editor](http://users.on.net/~mbohun/src/tiled-screenshot-00.png)" }' https://api.github.com/repos/atlasoflivingaustralia/biocache-hubs/issues/4/comments
 Enter host password for user 'mbohun':